-- 6. Nordiq Canada has adopted a Code of Conduct and Ethics that describes standards of conduct and behaviour for all Participants.
+- 6. Nordiq Canada and its Members have adopted a Code of Conduct and Ethics that describes standards of conduct and behaviour for all Participants.
 General standards of conduct apply to all Participants and specific standards are described for positions within the organization.
 The Code of Conduct and Ethics will have specific stakeholder sections, including but not limited, to:

 - a) Athletes

 - b) Coaches

 - c) Officials

 - d) Volunteers

 - e) Directors and Committee Members

 - f) Parents and Spectators

-- 7. The safe sport policies will contain detailed definitions of key terms, including:
+- 7. The safe sport policies will incorporate the terms set out in the UCCMS or otherwise contain detailed definitions of key terms, including:

 - a) Maltreatment

+- b) Prohibited Behaviour

-- b) Harassment
+- c) Harassment

+- d) Abuse

-- c) Discrimination
+- e) Discrimination

-- d) Workplace Harassment
+- f) Workplace Harassment

-- e) Workplace Violence
+- g) Workplace Violence